Port Said Egypt Travel Guide

 Embrace sustainable tourism practices to preserve Port Said for future generations.

-May your travels inspire you as well as enrich your understanding of this fascinating corner of Egypt.
+May your travels inspire you in addition to enrich your understanding of this fascinating corner of Egypt.

-Head south to Luxor and Aswan for unrivaled temples and tombs of ancient Egypt.
+Head south to Luxor and Aswan for unparalleled places of worship and tombs of ancient Egypt.

-Explore the Gulf Of arabia hotels like Sharm El Sheikh or Hurghada for international-class diving.
+Explore a Paradise For divers resorts like Sharm El Sheikh or Hurghada for world-class diving.

 Combine your Port Said trip with a visit to Alexandria or a journey through the Suez Canal region.